NikolasMelui/nikolasmelui-nodejs-boilerplate/README.md

 ## Config

 All necessary configs is in the `config.js` file.
-You need to create last one or copy `config.example.js` to the `config.js`, then us it!
+You need to create last one or copy `config.example.js` to the `config.js` and use it!

 ```bash
 cp config.example.js config.js